 Students who are on Academic Probation who earn a term GPA of 3.0 or higher and raises their institutional GPA to a 3.0 or higher will return to Good Academic Standing.

 Students who are on Academic Probation whose term GPA is 3.0 or higher, but whose institutional GPA remains below 3.0, will remain on Academic Probation.

-Graduate students who are on Academic Probation and earn a term and institutional GPA that is below 3.0 are placed on Academic Suspension.
+Graduate students who are on Academic Probation and earn a term GPA that is below 3.0 are placed on Academic Suspension.
 Academic Suspension bars students from enrolling for one semester.
 Students who are suspended are required to develop a concrete plan for academic success in consultation with their Graduate Program Director/Coordinator.
 Reinstatement is not automatic.

 Students who are reinstated will be on Academic Probation, will be restricted to six (6) credit hours, and must continue to maintain a minimum term GPA of 3.0 until they achieve Good Academic Standing.
 For those reinstated, in consultation with their Graduate Program Director/Coordinator, the Dean of the School of Graduate Studies may impose additional restrictions such as, students may be required to enroll in specific courses, and/or participate in structured academic support programs.

 Graduate students who are on Academic Suspension who seek to apply to a different program must first regain Good Academic Standing (i.e., by retaking and replacing unsatisfactory grades in prior courses) before submitting a new Graduate Admissions Application to Graduate Enrollment Services.